ArataKagan/data-analysis-nd/Project_02/README.md

 This dataset contains the following columns:

-Passenger ID: the number that differentiates passengers
+Passenger ID: the number that differentiates passengers<br>
-Survived: Whether the passenger survived the accident or not (independent variable) 0 = No, 1 = Yes
+Survived: Whether the passenger survived the accident or not (independent variable)<br>
+0 = No, 1 = Yes<br>
-Pclass: Passenger class which indicates the passenger's socioeconomic class.
+Pclass: Passenger class which indicates the passenger's socioeconomic class.<br>
 1 = 1st, 2 = 2nd, 3 = 3rd
 Name: Passenger's name
 Sex: Passenger's gender